LibreSolar/libresolar.github.io/_docs/0_overview.md

 permalink: /docs/
 ---

-This section describes the different steps needed to reproduce and use the open source hardware components of the Libre Solar ecosystem:
+This section describes most important aspects of the Libre Solar open source hardware components:

-- System Layout (DC Nanogrid)
+- System layout (DC nanogrid)
 - Hardware design and ordering
 - Software toolchain and flashing
 - ThingSet communication protocol

-Go through the different steps using the navigation on the left.
+In addition to that, we are working on an Open Educational Resource (OER) that explains how to develop, produce and use components in DC energy systems.
+Visit the independent website to check it out:

+**Building DC Energy Systems** at [learn.libre.solar](https://learn.libre.solar)

+As it is also an open project, feel free to contribute if you have remarks or improvements.